 Having a child that is sick or premature can be a very traumatic rollercoaster ride and the Foundation strives to give families the support and assistance they need.

-- Premature birth is the number one killer of newborns.
+Premature birth is the number ONE cause of newborn deaths.

 To ensure that all families enduring the difficult and life changing experience of having a premature or sick baby have easy access to critical information and community support to help make a difference to them and their child.